Defaults

 Layouts with variants

-When an entry includes ime, the input method engine is automatically activated when you switch to that layout.
+For CJK languages and other complex input, specify an IME:ime, the input method engine is automatically activated when you switch to that layout.

 Available IMEs